yoctoproject/poky/documentation/ref-manual/variables.rst

       section in the Yocto Project Board Support Package Developer's Guide for additional information.

+   :term:`SPL_MKIMAGE_DTCOPTS`
+      Options for the device tree compiler passed to ``mkimage -D`` feature while creating a FIT image with the :ref:`ref-classes-uboot-sign` class.
+If :term:`SPL_MKIMAGE_DTCOPTS` is not set then the :ref:`ref-classes-uboot-sign` class will not pass the ``-D`` option to ``mkimage``.

+      The default value is set to "" by the :ref:`ref-classes-uboot-config` class.

+   :term:`SPL_SIGN_ENABLE`
+      Enable signing of the U-Boot FIT image.
+The default value is "0".
+      This variable is used by the :ref:`ref-classes-uboot-sign` class.

+   :term:`SPL_SIGN_KEYDIR`
+      Location of the directory containing the RSA key and certificate used for signing the U-Boot FIT image, used by the :ref:`ref-classes-uboot-sign` class.

+   :term:`SPL_SIGN_KEYNAME`
+      The name of keys used by the :ref:`ref-classes-kernel-fitimage` class for signing U-Boot FIT image stored in the :term:`SPL_SIGN_KEYDIR` directory.
+If we have for example a ``dev.key`` key and a ``dev.crt`` certificate stored in the :term:`SPL_SIGN_KEYDIR` directory, you will have to set :term:`SPL_SIGN_KEYNAME` to ``dev``.

+   :term:`SPLASH`
+      This variable, used by the :ref:`ref-classes-image` class, allows to choose splashscreen applications.
+Set it to the names of packages for such applications to use.
+This variable is set by default to ``psplash``.

    :term:`SPLASH_IMAGES`
       This variable, used by the ``psplash`` recipe, allows to customize the default splashscreen image.